KorfLab/malign/README.md

 conda activate emboss
 ```

-malign performs global pairwise alignments using EMBOSS `needle`.
-Global
-alignment is not computationally efficient: it is slow and uses a lot of
+Global alignment is not computationally efficient: it is slow and uses a lot of
 memory.
 For this reason, the reference sequence should be a fragment just large
 enough to cover the amplion region.